+After the CSI report (re)configuration, BWP change or activation of SP-CSI, the UE reports a CSI report only after receiving at least one CSI-RS transmission occasion for channel measurement and CSI-RS and/or CSI-IM occasion for interference measurement no later than CSI reference resource and drops the report otherwise.

+When DRX is configured, the UE reports a CSI report only if receiving at least one CSI-RS transmission occasion for channel measurement and CSI-RS and/or CSI-IM occasion for interference measurement in DRX Active Time no later than CSI reference resource and drops the report otherwise.

 --------------------------------------------------- End TP to 38.214 Section 5.2.2.1.1----------------------------------------

 Alt 2: Keep the criterion on that the CSI reference resource is in a slot where the associated BWP is active, but add additional criterion on that CSI is omitted if BWP change has occurred in a slot later than the CSI reference resource